-Our first key finding is that three factors explain 90% of the non-diversifiable risks generated by FX trading.
-To show this, we jointly analyze a unique dataset of daily trading flows between customers and intermediaries across 17 major currencies and the corresponding panel of currency returns.
-We develop a new method, building on portfolio theory, to identify "traded risk factors" that explain the largest variations in trading-driven risk exposures.
-Unlike merely tradable factors, these traded factors capture the non-diversifiable risks that investors collectively deem important, as revealed by their actual trading.
-The two most prominent traded FX factors resemble the well-known Dollar and Carry factors (Lustig, Roussanov, and Verdelhan, 2011).
-Additionally, we identify a Euro-Yen factor that partially reflects risks stemming from substantial currency trading between the Euro area and Japan.
-This factor is orthogonal to the Dollar and Carry factors and delivers a Sharpe ratio comparable to that of the Carry factor.
-By simultaneously incorporating trading and return data, our approach identifies risk dimensions that matter for trading activity-and thus for demand propagation-beyond the unconditional risks identified by analyzing returns alone.2 Our approach also contrasts with analyses based solely on flows, which surface currency pairs with the highest trading volumes as "factors."
+Our inquiry starts with identifying the most important non-diversifiable risks in FX trading: the traded risk factors.
+To do so, we jointly analyze the daily trading flows between customers and intermediaries across 17 major currencies and the corresponding panel of currency returns.
+Unlike merely tradable factors, these traded factors capture the non-diversifiable risks that investors actually trade.1 The two most prominent traded FX factors resemble the well-known Dollar and Carry factors.
+Additionally, we uncover a Euro-Yen Residual factor that captures the residual risks borne by intermediaries when accommodating active customer trading between the euro area and Japan, even after hedging the Dollar and Carry factors.
+This new factor delivers a Sharpe ratio comparable to that of the Carry factor.
+Analyzing trading data jointly with return adds valuable insight: for one, it recovers the Carry factor without first sorting currencies by interest rates, as in Lustig, Roussanov, and Verdelhan (2011); for another, it uncovers risk dimensions that matter for trading-and thus for demand propagation-beyond the unconditional risks identified by analyzing returns alone.
+Our approach also contrasts with analyses based solely on flows, which uncovers the most heavily traded currency pairs but do not reveal the underlying risk factors.
 Together, the top three traded FX factors account for 90% of the trading-induced non-diversifiable risks in our sample, are economically interpretable, and remain stable over time.
 Beyond explaining trading-induced risks, these factors reveal intermediaries' otherwise unobserved risk exposures.
 For instance, using net trading flows into the Carry factor, we estimate that intermediaries accumulated \$0.8 trillion in Carry trade exposure from 2012 to 2023.